Chimney Waterproofing & Flashing Repair

 Today we have a variety of ways to protect our masonry chimneys that weren’t available when some of our area’s beautiful, historic homes were built.
 Water will take a toll on even the best-built chimneys over time, wearing out mortar joints and causing brick to deteriorate or spall (chip and flake).
 Adding a waterproofing sealant can help protect your masonry from encroaching water and considerably increase its service life.

-In our 55 plus years in business, Mason’s Chimney Service has put a lot of effort toward finding and using the best products in the business.
+Since our inception in 1955, Mason’s Chimney Service has put a lot of effort toward finding and using the best products in the business.
 For waterproofing, we use Firesafe’s CrownGuard Water Repellant, which has stood the test of time.
-These products have been used by chimney pros for more than 25 years.
+This product has been used by chimney pros for more than 25 years.
 The sealant is highly effective at keeping water from seeping into the masonry, and since it’s vapor permeable, it still allows the brick and mortar to release gases and particles properly.

 Flashing plays an important role in your chimney system and can also be a really beautiful part of your home’s look.
 It’s installed around the chimney where it meets the roofline, usually out of lead, copper or sheet metal.